G.fast: Deployment scenarios

 The Broadband Forum is investigating architectural aspects of G.fast and has, as of May 2014, identified 23 use cases.
 Deployment scenarios involving G.fast bring fiber closer to the customer than traditional VDSL2 FTTN (fiber to the node), but not quite to the customer premises as in FTTH (fiber to the home).
 The term FTTdp (fiber to the distribution point) is commonly associated with G.fast, similar to how FTTN is associated with VDSL2.
 In FTTdp deployments, a limited number of subscribers at a distance of up to 200–300 m are attached to one fiber node, which acts as DSL access multiplexer (DSLAM).
 As a comparison, in ADSL2 deployments the DSLAM may be located in a central office (CO) at a distance of up to 5 km from the subscriber, while in some VDSL2 deployments the DSLAM is located in a street cabinet and serves hundreds of subscribers at distances up to 1 km.
 VDSL2 is also widely used in fiber to the basement.

 A G.fast FTTdp fiber node has the approximate size of a large shoebox and can be mounted on a pole or underground.
 In a FTTB (fiber to the basement) deployment, the fiber node is in the basement of a multi-dwelling unit (MDU) and G.fast is used on the in-building telephone cabling.
 In a fiber to the front yard scenario, each fiber node serves a single home.
 The fiber node may be reverse-powered by the subscriber modem.
 For the backhaul of the FTTdp fiber node, the Broadband Forum's FTTdp architecture provides GPON, XG-PON1, EPON, 10G-EPON, point-to-point fiber Ethernet, and bonded VDSL2 as options.
+G.Fast was used in the UK before the deployment of faster fiber to the premises services.

 Former FCC chief of staff Blair Levin has expressed skepticism that US ISPs have enough incentives to adopt G.fast technology.

-G.mgfast (XG-fast/NG-fast)
+MGfast(G.mgfast/XG-fast/NG-fast)

+MGfast is the successor to G.fast.
+The standard names are ITU-T G.997.3, G.9710, and G.9711.
+G.9711 was standardized on April 23, 2021.